 - Be aware of your surroundings.
 Trust your gut and instincts.
 If you feel that there’s a strange person lurking around, then take necessary measures to protect yourself.
 Find an establishment with a security guard or better yet, immediately report it to authorities.

 - If it goes down to a chase, do not let yourself end up in an alley or a deserted place.
 Make as much noise as possible to either ward off your pursuer or have someone help you.
 The best situation is if you find yourself in the company of others, who will most likely come to your aid.

 - If you do end up in a place with no one around to help you, quickly dial 9-1-1.
 Explain your situation, where you are and what your pursuer looks like.
 You can even leave the line open for as long as you can so they can trace you to where you are.
 The simple act of talking on the phone might scare off the attacker.

 - Learn SING (Solar Plexus, Instep, Nose, Groin).
 This is your best defense for when you’re grabbed from behind.
-Elbow them in the abdomen area and step on their foot with as much force as possible.
+Hit them with your elbow in the abdomen, and step on their foot with as much force as possible.
 The moment they let go is your chance.
 Smash their nose in with your palm and a kick or a knee to the groin.

 - If the pursuer still manages to grab you and haul you, leave identifying marks by either biting or scratching them.
 This will help your rescuers identify your attacker.

 - If you’re in a crowd setting, be mindful of your food and beverages to prevent the risk of getting drugged and being rendered immobile as that is the worst possible situation you can find yourself in.

 - Be responsible enough to handle yourself in any situation.
 If you’re out drinking with friends, drink moderately and make sure that you have someone you trust with you.
 If you’re out studying alone in a coffee shop, do not completely block out the world and be mindful of your food and beverages.